kyclark/gitbook-metagenomics/minimally_competent_bash_scripting.md

 Good Day, Kind Sir
 ```

 On line 5, I'm using a conditional wrapped in the double square brackets.
-As you look at other's bash scripts, you'll often see the use of single brackets.
+As you look at bash scripts written by other (lesser) programmers, you'll may see the use of single brackets.
 My limited understanding is that double brackets are safer, so I use them.
 (Remember, this isn't called "minimally competent bash scripting" for nothing.)
-The conditional is comparing ```$#``` to the integer "1" using the ```-lt``` (less than) operator.
-There are plenty of web page that will describe all the conditions you can write in bash.
-I won't belabor the point.
-You can probably find plenty of other examples using common sense and a search engine.
+The conditional is comparing ```$#``` (the number of arguments to the script) to the integer "1" using the ```-lt``` (less than) operator.
+There are plenty of web pages that will describe all the conditions you can write in bash -- I won't belabor the point.
+You can find plenty of other examples using common sense and a search engine.

 Line 6 is using ```printf``` ("print format") instead of ```echo``` because I want to use the built-in function ```basename``` to extract just the filename of the currently running program ```$0```.

+> Protip: Perl 5 and Python also think of $0 as the name of the script.
+In Perl it's actually the variable ```$0``` as in bash, but in Python is ```argv[0]``` -- the zeroth argument to the script.

-Without ```basename```, the "Usage" statement might have the full path to the program depending on where the user was when the program was launched, and that dog won't hunt:
+If I didn't call ```basename```, the "Usage" statement might have the full path to the program depending on where the user was when the program was launched, and that dog won't hunt:

 ```
 $ ~/work/abe487/book/bash/positional02.sh
 Usage: /Users/kyclark/work/abe487/book/bash/positional02.sh GREETING [NAME]
 ```

-Notice that the call to ```basename``` was wrapped in ```$()``` that there are no commas separating the arguments.
+Notice that the call to ```basename``` was wrapped in ```$()``` and that there are no commas separating the arguments -- just like on the command line.
+(That is, you don't say "cp foo, bar".)
 You can also call functions using backticks (\`\`), but they are too visually similar to single quotes for my taste.

 It's also important to note the subtle hints given to the user in the "Usage" statement.  "[NAME]" has square brackets to indicate that it is an option, but "GREETING" does not to say it is required.

 Line 7 says we need to ```exit``` the program using an exit value of "1" to indicate an error.
 Unix programs use "0" to report "success" and anything else to report that something went wrong.
 As you incorporate shell scripts into your pipelines, it will be important to distinguish to the operating system that a program finished with an error so that it can be propogated back to the user.
 Just saying "exit" would use the default "0," so it might never be reported that the program exited because of bad input as opposed to just exiting because it finished.

 Line 8 is the close of the "if" -- it's "if" spell backwards.
 Isn't that clever?
 Yes, we programming folk are very clever.
 Guess what the close of a "case" statement in bash is?
 It's "esac."
 Guess what the close of a "do" statement is?
 It's "done."
-Oops.
+D'oh!

 The rest of the script is essentially the same, but I'd like to point out how it was called this time.
 I wanted to use the GREETING "Good Day," so I had to put it in quotes so that the shell would not interpret them as two arguments.
 Same with the NAME "Kind Sir."